substrate-system/copy-button/README.md

 ### `/copy`

 Import just the copy function, no UI.
+This gives you access to the underlying clipboard functionality without the web component interface.

+#### Basic Usage

 ```js
 import { clipboardCopy } from '@substrate-system/copy-button/copy'